adereth/adereth.github.io/source/_posts/2014-10-12-silvermans-mode-detection-method-explained.markdown

 [Bootstrapping](http://en.wikipedia.org/wiki/Bootstrapping_(statistics\)) is used to evaluate the accuracy of a statistical measure by computing that statistic on observations that are [resampled](http://en.wikipedia.org/wiki/Resampling_(statistics)) from the original set of observations.

 Silverman used a [smoothed bootstrap procedure](http://en.wikipedia.org/wiki/Bootstrapping_(statistics\)#Smooth_bootstrap) to evaluate the significance.
-Smoothed bootstrapping is bootstrapping with some noise addedto the resampled observations.
+Smoothed bootstrapping is bootstrapping with some noise added to the resampled observations.
 First, we sample from the original set of observations, with replacement, to get $X_I(i)$.
 Then we add noise to get our smoothed $y_i$ values:

 $$y_i=\frac{1}{\sqrt{1+h_k\^2/\sigma\^2}}(X_{I(i)}+h_k \epsilon_i)$$